Hesperian Health Guides

 Many children with disabilities develop problems in their teeth and gums.
 There are many reasons:

-• In children who have poor mouth and tongue control, food often sticks to gums and teeth and is not cleaned away by the natural movement of the tongue.
+• In children who have difficulty with mouth and tongue control, food often sticks to gums and teeth and is not cleaned away by the natural movement of the tongue.

 • Many children with disabilities (even those with no eating difficulties) are fed soft, sticky “baby foods” long after they should be eating rougher, more solid adult foods.
 So their gums get soft, weak, and unhealthy.